zgombos/QtJSON/README.md

 # QtJSON
-JSON file format handling in Qt
+JSON file format handling in Qt for guitar tuning